 TASK B David's life was very different from the life of a child in Scotland or Malawi today.
-Choose one case study of the life of a Malawian child to read, from pages 10-13 in the following resource https://scotdec.org.uk/ resources/going-up-in-smoke-malawi-tobacco-andus/childrens-rights/ What do you notice that's the same as you and what do you notice that's different?
-TASK C Pretend that you have travelled back to the year 1825 and you are now David Livingstone aged 12 years old.
+Choose one case study of the life of a Malawian child to read, from pages 10-13 in the following resource: https://scotdec.org.uk/resources/goingup-in-smoke-malawi-tobacco-and-us/ childrens-rights/ What do you notice that's the same as you and what do you notice that's different?
+TASK C Pretend that you have travelled back to the year 1825 and you are now David Livingstone, aged 12 years old.
 Write a diary entry to describe a day in David's life.
 Here are some things to think about when writing your story: - 1.
-What is it like living with your mother, father, two brothers and two sisters all in one room? - 2.
+What is it like living with your parents and four siblings all in one room? - 2.
 What chores do you have to do in the morning? - 3.
 What do you wear? - 4.
 When you are in Shuttle Row, at the mill and in school what do you smell, taste, hear and see? - 5.
 Throughout the day how do you feel? - 6.
 What are your biggest hopes and fears in life?

 Do you think it would have been different for David's sisters?
+In what way?
 Below is an embroidery sampler made by a girl who worked at Blantyre Works.
 Can you see her name and the year it was made?

-Embroidery sampler © David Livingstone Trust ACTIVITY 3 THE RIGHTS OF THE CHILD As I explore the rights to which I and others are entitled, I am able to exercise these rights appropriately and accept the responsibilities that go with them.
+ACTIVITY 3 THE RIGHTS OF THE CHILD As I explore the rights to which I and others are entitled, I am able to exercise these rights appropriately and accept the responsibilities that go with them.
 I show respect for the rights of others.
 HWB 2-09a All children and young people have rights which are listed in the United Nations Convention on the Rights of the Child (or UNCRC for short).
 Rights make sure that children and young people can live safe, healthy and happy lives.
-These rights were only introduced in 1991 in the UK.
+These rights were only introduced to the UK in 1991.
 Even today, many children and young people's rights are not respected.
 When David Livingstone was a child there was no UNCRC.
 This meant that David and other children were expected to work just as hard as adults.
-TASK A On the following page are some articles from the Rights of the Child.
-Decide which of David and his sibling's rights were respected and which were not.
+TASK A The Rights of a Child are listed on the next page.
+Decide which of David's rights were respected and which were not.
 Note for teachers: This activity is designed to prompt discussion and debate so children and young people can consider David's rights and their own rights.
 There are no fixed answers; however, encourage the pupils to give reasoning for their opinions.
-TAKING IT FURTHER Explore the rights activities within https://scotdec.org. uk/resources/going-up-in-smoke-malawi-tobaccoand-us/childrens-rights/